Resume, Cover Letter, Jobs, Interview and Career Tips

 Make the most of your skills section

 Use your skills section to show that you are the perfect candidate for the job.
 Artists can have vastly different skill sets.
 You should include both hard and soft skills.
 Hard skills are technical skills, like knowledge of InDesign or watercolors.
 If you work in a specific medium or technique, this is a hard skill.
 Soft skills are people skills, like communication skills and teamwork, or traits like creativity.
+A touch of humor could be a welcome addition to a funny resume but you need to think it through carefully.
 Include 8 to 12 relevant skills in this section and use bullet points to make your skills stand out.

 Use your professional networking accounts to connect with recruiters